Azure/azure-service-operator/.github/ISSUE_TEMPLATE/improvement-template.md

 A description of how things are today.

 **Describe the improvement**
-How could things be changed or improved?
+How should things be changed or improved?

 **Additional context**
 Add any other context about the suggested improvement.